Photoshelter

 The subject of photography is a topic dear to our firm, we have assisted several photographers in litigation (including the Cox-Marras case), and we have been collaborating since 2018 with Pixsy, an internationally active portal in the protection of photographers' copyright.

-From Carlo Orsi to Giulio Parisio, from Franco Pasti to Giada Ripa, from Matteo Gastel to Gianni Fiorito, Photoshelter has now been configured for almost 10 years as an open archive ready to welcome the work of many other photographers significant to the Firm.
+From Carlo Orsi to Giulio Parisio, from Franco Pasti to Giada Ripa, from Matteo Gastel to Gianni Fiorito, Photoshelter has now been configured for 10 years as an open archive ready to welcome the work of many other photographers significant to the Firm.

 Photoshelter's mission is to merge our legal practice with our passion for photography and its consequent valorization.